topofocus/arcadedb/README.md

   CREATE INDEX on demo_user( name ) UNIQUE
 ```

 Only the `name` attribute is declared.
-Timestamps (created & updated attributes) are included, too

 `Demo::User.create_type`  creates the type and executes provided database-commands after __END__.